Permission is granted to make and distribute

 And in Lakewood, the aging, moneyed worrywarts might begin to understand the value of preserving traditions for the sake of their grandchildren as future leaders of the community.

-anything about the holiday that would make you feel at all
+holiday that would make you feel at all self-conscious about

-and carnivals at school.
-We went out trick-or-treating to dozens
+parades and carnivals at school.
+We went out

 were a number of neighbors with whom we forged cordial bonds SOLELY based on our Hallowe'en contact!
 In addition, we would even have Hallowe'en PARTIES at church!
 As a Greek Orthodox Christian, I come from THE quintessential conservative religious background (The first Christian church!)...and yet, we STILL managed to keep sight of the true meaning of Hallowe'en.
 FELLOWSHIP.